IBS : Trust yourself

 At work, you know what your boss/company really needs to be doing differently.

-In your body, you may not understand everything about your IBS, but you know a lot.
-If you allow yourself to ditch all the have-to’s and shoulds about IBS, you may well have an inkling of what could help you the best.
+If you allow yourself to ditch everything you have “learned” about IBS, you may well have an inkling of what could help you the best.
 Trust it.

 I’m not by any means saying we should ignore specialists.